Management Department (MGT)

 Business Sustainability Capstone

 The purpose of the capstone course is to integrate the knowledge and concepts students have gained through the sustainable business minor.
-The course is designed to apply the tools and insights gained in this and other courses to a defined project, creating deliverables that will be useful to partner organizations.
+The course is designed to apply the tools and insights gained in this and other courses to a defined project, creating deliverables that are useful to partner organizations.
 This is done by developing a substantial project in any of the following formats: a client-based project with a client of your choosing, a business plan, research study, white paper, training manual, survey/interview, case study, strategic/long-range planning document, grant proposal, feasibility study, or sustainability campaign design (for marketing).
-Prerequisite: MGT/MKT 310; MGT 408; three credits of CBA sustainable business minor electives.
-Open only to minors in sustainable business.
+Prerequisite: MGT/MKT 310; MGT 408 or concurrent enrollment.
 (Cross-listed with MGT/MKT; may only earn credit in one department.)
 Offered Spring.

 MGT 483 Cr.3